Why Poor Roof Ventilation Causes Moisture Problems

 Key Takeaways

-- Poor roof ventilation traps moisture inside the attic, leading to condensation and long-term damage.
+- Poor roof ventilation traps humid indoor air inside the attic, leading to condensation and long-term damage.

-- Repeated moisture cycles gradually weaken insulation and structural materials.
+- Repeated moisture cycles gradually weaken insulation, roof decking, fasteners, and wood framing.

-- Understanding moisture causes helps prevent misdiagnosis and unnecessary roof repairs.
+- Understanding the moisture pattern helps prevent misdiagnosis and unnecessary roof repairs.

 One Comment